ungoogled-software/ungoogled-chromium/docs/developing.md

 This should leave unstaged changes in the git repository to be reviewed, added, and committed.

-If you used `quilt new` anywhere during the update process, remember to add that patch manually to the corresponding `patch_order.list` for the applicable base bundle.
+If you used `quilt new` anywhere during the update process, remember to add that patch manually to the corresponding `patch_order.list` for the applicable bundle.

 ### Steps for fixing patches after a failed build attempt